jdubya747/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TROUBLE TICKET

-Name:
+Name: 500 error on backup-service: add-star

-Date:
+Date: January 17, 2020

-Subject:
+Subject: 500 error from software exception 'object is not subscriptable'

-Affected Area:
+Affected Area: app/app.py, line 107, backend_star, name = request.get_json['name']

-Severity:
+Severity: Severe

-Description:
+Description: Problem with subscripting on the json object.
+Could be data or code.

-Error Number One:
+Error Number Two:

 ![Error Span](https://github.com/jdubya747/CNAND_nd064_C4_Observability_Starter_Files/blob/master/Project_Starter_Files-Building_a_Metrics_Dashboard/answer-img/error_screen2.png)

 TROUBLE TICKET

-Name:
+Name: 500 Error on trial-service: get-python-jobs

-Date:
+Date: January 17, 2022

-Subject:
+Subject: 500 error from software exception 'expecting value'

-Affected Area:
+Affected Area: /app/app.py, line 96, in trial_trace

-Severity:
+Severity: Severe

-Description:
+Description: Problem with getting length of json object.

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

+I would further define the SLO to bring more calrity to "uptime" by stating the goal is 'availbility'.
+In my SLO that will mean:
+- That the system is 'available' because the Services are physically up and running.
+- That the system is 'available' as its CPU and memory is not overload.
+- That the system is 'available' as it is responsive via response times to user requests.
+- That the system is available because its processing requests without error.

+To support This SLO, there will be the following SLIs:
+- The system is physically 'up' 99% of the time over the course of a month
+- The system averages below 70% utilization rate for memory and cpu during the monthly period.
+- The system returns on average a response time of under 300ms inclusive of all endpoints in the course of a month.
+- The system is returning http 200 status results at least 98% of the time over the span of a month.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

+1. CPU utilazation rate, CPU load, memory utilization rate, memory usage
+2. Uptime for three application services
+3. Request rates per second
+4. Request total per minute
+5. Average response times
+6. Percentile analysis of response times
+7. Error rates per second
+8. Number of errors per second

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

+Pictured below is final dashboard.
+It's panels directly coresponding to the numbered list of KPI above.

+1. The top row of panels indicate CPU and memory.
+2. The second row corresponds to 'Uptime for three application services'
+3. Panel 'Request Rate (per second)' represents (3)
+4. Panel 'Number of Requests[1m]' repressents (4)
+5. Panel 'Average Response time[30]' represents (5)
+6. Panel 'Request Duration[30][p100]' represents (6)
+7. Panel 'Error Rate(per second) represents (7)
+8. Panel 'Number of Errors(per Minute) represents (8)

 ![Final Dashboard](https://github.com/jdubya747/CNAND_nd064_C4_Observability_Starter_Files/blob/master/Project_Starter_Files-Building_a_Metrics_Dashboard/answer-img/final_dashboard.png)